ctallec/world-models/docs/README.md

   2. A Mixture-Density Recurrent Network (MDN-RNN, Graves, 2013)[3], trained to predict the latent encoding of the next frame given past latent encodings and actions.
 The mixture-density network outputs a gaussian mixture observational density at each time step, allowing for multi-modal model predictions.
   3. A simple linear Controller (C).
 It takes as inputs both the latent encoding of the current frame and the hidden state of the MDN-RNN given past latents and actions and outputs an action.
 It is trained to maximize the cumulated reward using the Covariance-Matrix Adaptation Evolution-Strategy ([CMA-ES](http://www.cmap.polytechnique.fr/~nikolaus.hansen/cmaartic.pdf), Hansen, 2006)[4].

+Below is a figure from the original paper explaining the architecture.

 ![Architecture]({{"/img/archfig.png" | absolute_url}})

 On a given environment, the model is trained sequentially as follow: